This is a guest post by Tom Mcloughlin. If you'd like to guest post on Go Backpacking, please read more here.

 Depending on the length of your trip you'll stay in various villages along the way and get further into the jungle, getting to know the people and feeling more like an explorer every day.

 It's an amazingly rewarding place and I doubt that I'll ever visit anywhere as remote again.

 So there you have it, Honduras should be on your list!
 And that's just the half of it.

 There are great towns sprinkled across the country, National Parks that will take your breath away (“˜La Tigra' to name but one) and beach towns littered along the north coast.

 Find the adventurer in you and give Honduras a go.

-About the Author: Tom Mcloughlin is editor of Top Backpacking Destinations, a guide to the best places around the world for travelers to visit.
+About the Author: Tom Mcloughlin is the editor of Backpacker Boy, a guide to the best places around the world for travelers to visit.
 He first caught the travel bug teaching English in Roatan, Honduras and has been on the road as much as possible ever since.
 You can follow him, @BackpackerBoy, on Twitter for more info on destinations around the world.